stevetdp/shell-learn/paper_for_faas.md

 5. [Cloud Programming Simplified: A Berkeley View on Serverless Computing](https://arxiv.org/pdf/1902.03383.pdf)

    + 总结了AWS Lambda的各种特征
+   + AWS Lambda的热启动技术：
-   + AWS Lambda的热启动技术：One approach, reflected in AWS Lambda, is maintaining a “warm pool” of VM instances that need only be assigned to a tenant, and an “active pool” of instances that have been used to run a function before and are maintained to serve future invocations
+     One approach, reflected in AWS Lambda, is maintaining a “warm pool” of VM instances that need only be assigned to a tenant, and an “active pool” of instances that have been used to run a function before and are maintained to serve future invocations [13].
+The resource lifecycle management and multi-tenant bin packing necessary to achieve high utilization are key technical enablers of serverless computing

 ## 开源技术